AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
     <tr>
    <td> <span class="uicontrol">NmsOperation_DeliveryPreparationWindow</span> <br /> </td>
-   <td>Number of days above which a delivery will be considered as expired if no change has been performed on it.
-Once a delivery expired, it is not considered anymore as running by the <span class="uicontrol"> NmsOperation_LimitConcurrency</span> option. <br /> </td>
+   <td><p>This option is used in the <span class="uicontrol"><a href="../../workflow/using/campaign.md">operationMgt</a></span> technical workflow when counting the number of running deliveries.</p>It allows you to define the number of days above which deliveries in certain states will be excluded from the count of running deliveries, if no change has been performed on them (“@lastModified” field).</p><p>The option is expressed in days.
+By default, its value is set to “7", meaning that deliveries with the “@lastModified” field over 7 will be excluded from the count of running deliveries.</p></td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsSMS_Priority</span> <br /> </td>